 Not all incidents such as these occur in the privacy of the victim’s homes where they sit awaiting the discovery of their charred body.

 In December 2007 in Brazil, much to the horror of onlookers a young woman suddenly became engulfed in flames.
-In a matter of seconds, her entire body was beyond recognition.
+Only seconds later, her entire body was beyond recognition.
 In a bizarre twist, although they suffered damage, the woman’s clothing was not as burnt by the flames as her body was.

-Some people asserted her tragic death was due to a phenomenon known as ball lightning, although they could offer no sound reason for the claims.
+Some people asserted her tragic death was due to a phenomenon known as ball lightning.
+They could, however, offer no sound reason for the claims.
 Others said that the woman was the victim of a gangland attack, but no accelerant was present during the autopsy.

 Almost eight years later in November 2015 in Flensburg, near Hamburg in Germany, multiple witnesses would see a woman sitting on a park bench burst into flames.
-Witnesses would attempt to smother the flames and save the woman, but she would ultimately pass away from her injuries shortly after.
+Witnesses would attempt to smother the flames and save the woman.
+She would, however, ultimately pass away from her injuries shortly after.

-Witnesses would later state that the woman remained completely silent throughout the affair as if she was in some kind of strange trance.
+Onlookers would later state that the woman remained completely silent throughout the affair as if she was in some kind of strange trance.
 Many wondered if the incident was a case of suicide.
-However, this notion was largely discounted after numerous witnesses swore the women didn’t initiate the fire – she simply sat there motionless.
+However, this notion was largely discounted after numerous witnesses swore the women didn’t initiate the fire.
+She simply sat there motionless.

 “Blue Flames” Incidents From Decades Ago Still Unsolved